Integrate Bitbucket with Twenty to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Bitbucket is a web-based version control repository hosting service, primarily for source code and development projects.
 It offers both commercial plans and free accounts, providing a platform for developers to manage their code, collaborate on projects, and track changes.

-Learn MoreTwenty is a platform designed to enhance social interactions and event planning, making it easier for users to connect with friends and organize gatherings.
+Learn moreTwenty is a platform designed to enhance social interactions and event planning, making it easier for users to connect with friends and organize gatherings.
 It offers tools for scheduling, managing invitations, and tracking RSVPs, all aimed at simplifying the process of bringing people together.